 You can always change a template back to a board by clicking the “Convert to board” button in the Board Menu.
 In this case, collaboration features like activity feed, watching, and comments will reappear.

 Add a description to your template

 Be sure to add a description in the About this template panel in the board menu.
 This is the only menu panel visitors to your template will see, so it’s important to provide context: what problem this template can help to solve, how it’s meant to be used, what features they may want to pay close attention to when creating their own board from the template, or any useful information you wish to include.

 How to copy a template

-To create a board from a template, click the big green “Create board from template” button, which will lead you through a flow to rename your board and choose its Workspace and visibility.
+To create a board from a template, click the big blue “Create board from template” button, which will lead you through a flow to rename your board and choose its Workspace and visibility.
 Once you hit Create that board can be edited and you can invite new members – but the template will remain just the same.

-Additionally, you can create a board from any of your templates by choosing Start with a template from the '+' button in the global header.
+Additionally, you can create a board from any of your templates by choosing Start with a template from the 'Create' button in the global header.
 This will show you a list of Starred Templates (you can star templates just like boards); My Templates (any templates you've created or are a member of); and Top Templates (a selection of the most popular templates from the community template gallery).
 Clicking on one of these templates allows you to copy it directly.

 Restricted editing and collaboration

 The primary purpose of templates is to provide a jumping-off point for others – not to collaborate.
 Workspace members will only have the ability to edit the template directly if they are members of the template.
 We also hide traditional “collaboration” features like watching, activity feed, and comments on templates.